 The purchase application index has been highlighted as a particularly important data series as it very broadly captures the demand side of residential real estate for both new and existing home purchases.

-The latest data is showing that the average rate for a 30 year fixed rate mortgage has decreased slightly to 6.60% while the purchase volume decreased 3.0% and the refinance volume decreased 4.2% compared to last weeks results.
+The latest data is showing that the average rate for a 30 year fixed rate mortgage declined 1 basis point to 4.54% since last week while the purchase application volume declined 0.1% and the refinance application volume jumped a whopping 23.10% over the same period.